 The Green Scene

 - St. Louis – St. Louis is home to the Missouri Botanical Gardens.
 Established in 1859 as one of the nation’s oldest botanical gardens, it offers stunning public displays, as well as a world-class research library of rare botanical books and specimens.

 - Houston – While at Hermann Park, you can take in the formal McGovern Centennial Gardens and an exotic Japanese Garden before skipping over to Memorial Park for a run, a round of golf and a burger at Beck’s Prime.

 - Houston – What kid (or inner child) doesn’t get a large charge out of space rockets?
 Space Center Houston should be just the ticket for the entire family to have a blast in our fair city.

 - St. Louis – The name may seem plain, but St. Louis’ City Museum was just voted #1 among Trip.Com’s 2017 Family Tribe Top Attractions.
 All recycled, all interactive, all imaginative – there’s nowhere else quite like it.
 (PS: Houston Zoo was voted #5; not too shabby either.)

 Batter Up!
 (St. Louis and Houston)

-So, I’ve already mentioned that my HIG colleagues may sometimes sit on opposite sides of the field when the Houston Astros and St. Louis Cardinals face off.
-But I thought it would be nice to wrap today’s installment by pointing out that our two favorite teams share common ground as well.
+So, we’ve already mentioned that my HIG colleagues may sometimes sit on opposite sides of the field when the Houston Astros and St. Louis Cardinals face off.
+But we thought it would be nice to wrap today’s installment by pointing out that our two favorite teams share common ground as well.
 Most notably, Astros’ current GM Jeff Luhnow came to the team by way of the Cardinals’ administration.
 And lucky for us, Luhnow is a friend and a fan of Matt Hall’s Odds On, regardless of where he calls home … not unlike all of us here at HIG!